pdtit/ARMTemplates/AZ-500-Lab10VM/PDT updated lab 10 instructions.md

 1. In the Azure portal, in the **Search resources, services, and docs** text box at the top of the Azure portal page, type **virtual machines** and press the **Enter** key.

 1. From the list of Virtual Machines shown, click the **az500-10-vm1** Virtual Machine.
 From the **az500-10-vm1** blade, click **Overview**, and take note of the **Public IP address**.
 You will use this later.

+>**Note**: If the Virtual Machine cannot be found, it means the ARM template deployment you kicked off in Exercise 1 is not completed yet.
+You can validate this by browsing to the Azure Resource Group "Az500Lab10" (or other name you chose), and selecting **Deployments** from the Settings pane.

 #### Task 3: Create a table in the SQL Database and select data columns for encryption